telerik/blazor-docs/knowledge-base/window-focus-button-textbox-on-open.md

 This KB article answers the following questions:

-* How to set default focus to a TextBox or a Button in a TelerikWindow?
+* How to set default focus to a TextBox or a Button in a Telerik UI for Blazor Window?
 * How to focus a button or a textbox inside a Window when the Window is made visible?
 * How to focus a component after the Window opens?
 The JavaScript call is made before the Window actually shows, so the focusable element is `null`.
 * How do you set focus on an input element in a Window, so that the user doesn't have to use their mouse?